Central America and Caribbean

 From 1975-1982, we conducted field investigations on the genetic structure and origins of Black Caribs (Garifuna) of St. Vincent Island, Livingston, Guatemala, and Belize (Dangriga, Punta Gorda and Belize City).
 The genetic, historic and demographic research revealed a unique history of an evolutionary success story—a small group (fewer than 2,000) from St. Vincent colonized much of the coast of Central America.

-From 2005 to present, a follow up study using DNA markers was conducted by Christine Krawczak for her Ph.D. dissertation in the KU Genetics Program.
+Starting in 2005, a follow up study using DNA markers was conducted by Christine Krawczak for her Ph.D. dissertation in the KU Genetics Program.
 Garifuna of St. Vincent Island and Belize were sampled, along with the Native population of Dominica.
-Christine will be defending her dissertation in the Fall semester 2008.

 II.
 Tuberculosis Susceptibility: Genetic/environmental Interactions